-The Global Cloud Music Services market is expected to register a CAGR of 10.56%, during the forecast period (2018-2023).
-The scope of the report is limited to Type of services offered by major players, which involves Download, Subscription, Ad Based Streaming.
-While the platforms considered in the scope of the report include Smartphones, Laptops, Tablets, Car, and Cloud Enabled Stereosystem.
+The global cloud music services market is expected to register a CAGR of 10.56% during the forecast period (2018-2023).
+The scope of the report is limited to the types of services offered by major players, which involves download, subscription, and ad-based streaming.
+On the other hand, the platforms considered in the scope of the report include smartphones, laptops, tablets, cars, and cloud enabled stereosystem.

-Increasing Penetration of Smartphones and Tablets Drives the Market for Cloud Music Services Market
+Increasing Penetration of Smartphones and Tablets drives the Market for Cloud Music Services

 In 2016, the number of smartphones sold to consumers was around 1.5 billion units, which was a significant increase from the 680 million units sold in 2012.
 Thus, over 28% of the global population owned a smart device in 2016, a figure that is expected to increase to 37% by 2020.
 With the growing number of smart phones and tablets, the music listener’s behavior is changing.
-Smartphones provide listener more portability and users can listen to any music, anytime, and anywhere.
+Smartphones provide listeners with more portability, and users can listen to any music, anytime, and anywhere.
 This is expected to drive the demand for cloud music, owing to unlimited storage, accessibility, connectivity, and affordability.
-As smartphones have more scope for data connectivity, as compared laptops (laptops can be connected only through wired network or Wi-Fi), they support better accessibility to need for on-demand cloud music services.
+As smartphones have more scope for data connectivity compared to laptops (laptops can be connected only through wired network or Wi-Fi), they support better accessibility to the need for on-demand cloud music services.

-AD Based Streaming Service Type has Been Growing as a Service Type
+Ad-based Streaming Service has Been Growing as a Service Type

 Key Developments in the Market

-- March 2018 – NetEase Cloud music has entered into a cross licensing agreement with AliMusic.
-These provide custom recommendations which enable users to discover and share music
+- March 2018 – NetEase Cloud music entered into a cross licensing agreement with AliMusic.
+These provide custom recommendations, which enable users to discover and share music.

 - October 2017 - Apple and GE partnered to deliver powerful industrial apps that were designed to bring predictive data and analytics from Predix, GE’s industrial Internet of Things (IoT) platform, to iPhone and iPad